About

 We are dedicated to making a difference in the mental health space in Nigeria

-Supporting the COVID-19 Mental Health Response In Nigeria
+MANI has also supported the COVID-19 Mental Health Response In Nigeria

 Acknowledging the increasing mental health difficulties that came with the outbreak, evidenced by a >70% increase in people seeking support from our crisis services, we increased our capacity to provide support by training more than 200 counselors to add to our 300 strong team of volunteer counselors.
 We also added 2 extra phone numbers to our emergency call centre, with a provision to call back anyone that reaches out to the number who couldn’t afford to stay on the line for as long as needed (there’s no toll free suicide hotline in Nigeria).